Gugulethu-Nyoni/anygrid/README.md

 const dataGrid = new anyGrid(data, columns);
 ```

-*You need to use this approach for every instance of AnyGridJS you need to implement on your page.*
+*You need to use this approach for every instance of AnyGrid you need to implement on your page.*

 ## Contribute
-AnyGridJS is largely an open-source project.
+AnyGrid is largely an open-source project.
 Contributions, issues, and feature requests are welcome!
 ## License
-AnyGridJS is licensed under the MIT License.
+AnyGrid is licensed under the MIT License.
 ## Keywords

 - JavaScript data tables